swsms/code-analyzer-tool/README.md

 ## First stage description

-**Prerequisites**: declaring functions, slicing, list comprehensions, while
+**Prerequisites**: declaring functions, slicing, list comprehensions, while, sorting

 At this stage, you need to add five new checks in your program:
 - [S002] Indentation is not a multiple of four
 - [S003] Unnecessary semicolon after a statement (ignoring semicolons in comments)
 - [S004] At least two spaces before inline comment required
 - [S005] TODO found (ignoring the case, only within a comment)
-- [S006] More than two blank lines used
+- [S006] More than two blank lines used before this line

 All of the checks are consistent with the PEP8 style guide.